‘Twilight’ Star Ashley Greene Shows Skin In A High-Waisted Floral Bikini

 Former Twilight actress Ashley Greene was proudly showing off her bikini body during a romantic trip to Mexico this week with her husband Paul Khoury.
-Per Daily Mail, the couple were spending some downtime together south of the border and didn’t miss the chance to hit the beach as the sun shone.
+Per The Daily Mail, the couple were spending some downtime together south of the border and didn’t miss the chance to hit the beach as the sun shone.

-The couple were vacationing at Palafitos – Overwater Bungalows at El Dorado Maroma by Karisma when the 32-year-old actress showed off some skin in her high-waisted floral bikini.
+The couple was vacationing at Palafitos – Overwater Bungalows at El Dorado Maroma by Karisma when the 32-year-old actress showed off some skin in her high-waisted floral bikini.

-Ashley proudly showed off her curves in the two-piece as she enjoyed the Mexican sunshine in in Riviera Maya with her man, who she married last year.
+Ashley proudly showed off her curves in the two-piece as she enjoyed the Mexican sunshine in Riviera Maya with her man, who she married last year.
 The star had her long brunette hair flowing down past her shoulders as she walked along the sand and paddled in the water.

 The couple also shared a sweet kiss as they walked together on the beach, both shielding their eyes from the sun in sunglasses.

 While Greene was flaunting her bikini body, Khoury stayed a little more covered up for his beach stroll with his wife.
-The Australian television announcer sported a fun light blue floral shirt and a pair of blue shorts as they talk a walk along the sand together while hand in hand.
+The Australian television announcer sported a fun, light blue floral shirt and a pair of blue shorts as they took a walk along the sand together while hand in hand.

 Paul was also seen taking his own shots of Ashley as she posed in her bikini for the camera.